California Voters Could Decide Whether Republicans Keep the House

 Voters in northern Los Angeles County will decide who represents the 27th District—which includes the cities of Lancaster, Palmdale, and Santa Clarita, in addition to parts of Los Angeles.

-The district is known a home to companies in the aerospace industry and national defense, with voter registration about 41 percent Democratic, 30 percent Republican, and almost 22 percent independent.
+The district is known as a home to companies in the aerospace industry and national defense, with voter registration about 41 percent Democratic, 30 percent Republican, and almost 22 percent independent.

-The congressman said his priorities include addressing regulatory red-tape, high taxes, and inflation.
+The congressman said his priorities include addressing regulatory red tape, high taxes, and inflation.

 “I understand firsthand the challenges our small businesses face every day,” Garcia said in an Oct.
 9 press release.
 “Our economy thrives when government gets out of the way and local businesses and hardworking families are empowered to succeed.
 I’ll continue to fight every day to restore economic security, protect local job creators, and ensure a stronger future for our community.”